-You’ve added products at your BackOffice, arranged your iPad layout nicely, ran a couple of mock sales and even trained some of your staff AND your business is starting tomorrow.
+You’ve added products to your BackOffice, arranged your iPad Layout nicely, ran a couple of mock sales, trained some of your staff AND your business is starting tomorrow.
 How exciting!

 Here’s a checklist to help you make sure that your POS system is 100% ready for the big day, the big launch, or the first day of action.
 Do go through this list to check that you’ve got everything set up.

 Checklist for StoreHub POS:

 #1.
 Set up an account with StoreHub